-I think we were meant to go on this tour because the first stop on the tour was at The Nederlander Theatre.
-If this doesn’t excite you, then clearly you aren’t a Renthead (Rent debuted on Broadway at The Nederlander).
-When our tour guide Amada suggested singing a song from Rent (“Take Me Out Tonight”) I thought, “this is awesome.”
-Of course, for some people singing outside, in public, on a tour group might be more of a nightmare than a dream come true, but you’re not required to sing…I sure did though.
+I think we were meant to go on this tour because the first stop was at The Nederlander Theatre.
+If this doesn’t excite you, then you aren’t a Renthead (a term given to fans of the musical Rent).
+It was here at the Nederlander where Rent had its Broadway debut back in January of 1996.
+When our tour guide Amada suggested singing the song “Take Me Out Tonight” I thought to myself this is awesome.
+Of course, for some people singing outside, in public, on a tour group might be more of a nightmare than a dream come true, but you’re not required to sing.
+I sure did though.

-A Little US and Theater History
+A Little US and Theatre History

 Good Luck, uh I Mean Break A Leg Rituals